makerdao/community/governance/votes/Executive vote - April 03, 2025.md

 address: "$spell_address"

 ---
-# [Executive Proposal] ALLOCATOR-BLOOM-A Initialization, Smart Burn Engine Parameter Update, Grand Prix DAO Resolution, Spark Proxy Spell - April 03, 2025
+# [Executive Proposal] ALLOCATOR-BLOOM-A Initialization, Smart Burn Engine Parameter Update, Spark Tokenization Grand Prix DAO Resolution, Spark Proxy Spell - April 03, 2025

 The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.